Anne Hathaway (wife of Shakespeare): In fiction

-Anne is portrayed by actress Cassidy Janson in the musical & Juliet.
+Anne Hathaway is portrayed by actress Cassidy Janson in the musical & Juliet.
 The show opened in the West End on 20 November 2019.
+The show transferred to Broadway in 2022.
+It officially opened on 17 November 2022.
+In the Broadway and Australian production, Anne is portrayed by Betsy Wolfe and Amy Lehpamer, respectively.

-Anne Hathaway is a main character in Maggie O'Farrell's 2020 novel Hamnet, a fictional account of Shakespeare's family centered on the death of their only son.
+Anne Hathaway is a main character in Maggie O'Farrell's 2020 novel Hamnet, centred around Hamnet's death.
+Her name is changed to Agnes Shakespeare.
 It won the Women's Prize for Fiction in the same year.
+The character of Agnes Shakespeare is portrayed by Jessie Buckley in Chloé Zhao's 2025 film adaptation of the same name.

+Martha Howe-Douglas portrayed Anne Hathaway in the comedy film Bill.

+A poetry anthology about Anne Hathaway, titled Anne-thology, was released by Broken Sleep Books in 2023, edited by Paul Edmondson, Aaron Kent, Chris Laoutaris, and Katherine Scheil, featuring poetry by poets such as Carol Ann Duffy, U. G. Világos, Roger Pringle, John Agard, and Imtiaz Dharker.
+Anne-thology was chosen as a Guardian Book of the Year 2023, and a Daily Telegraph book of the year 2023.

 Anne Hathaway's Cottage

 Anne Hathaway's childhood was spent in a house near Stratford-upon-Avon in Warwickshire, England.
 Although it is often called a cottage, it is, in fact, a spacious twelve-roomed farmhouse, with several bedrooms, now set in extensive gardens.
 It was known as Hewlands Farm in Shakespeare's day and had more than 90 acre of land attached to it.
 As in many houses of the period, it has multiple chimneys to spread the heat evenly throughout the house during winter.
 The largest chimney was used for cooking.
-It also has visible timber framing, a trademark of vernacular Tudor style architecture.
+It also has visible timber framing, a trademark of vernacular Tudor architecture.

 After the death of Anne's father, the cottage was owned by Anne's brother Bartholomew, and was passed down the Hathaway family until 1846, when financial problems forced them to sell it.
 It is now owned and managed by the Shakespeare Birthplace Trust, and is open to public visitors as a museum.